henrikstengaard/classicwb-p96-package/README.md

 ClassicWB P96 Package contains ClassicWB P96 v28 created by Bloodwych from EAB.

+ClassicWB P96 is a feature rich Workbench enhancement by Bloodwych targeted UAE emulator using 16-32bit colour screenmodes and NewIcons.

 With permission from Bloodwych it's been converted to a package for HstWB Installer.

 Original version of ClassicWB P96 can be downloaded from http://classicwb.abime.net/.